Group-3-Smart-Canvas-Project-Advising/Smart-Campus/Git_Help.md

 - ❌ Don't commit sensitive data (passwords, API keys)
 - ❌ Don't force push to shared branches
 - ❌ Don't commit large binary files

-Would you like me to explain any specific command in more detail?